dcvath/surfs_up/surfs_up/Surf_Shop_Analysis.md

 If W. Avy would like further analysis conducted, the recommendation would be to perform two additional queries on the June and December data:

 1) Deterrmrine how many days in December fell below 64 degrees, which is the lowest temperature in June), as falling below this temperature will likley have a negative impact on surfing and ice cream sales.
-2) Determine how many days in June hit between 80 - 85 degrees as this would likely increase surfing and ice cream sales, and help bridge the slightly lower sales in December.
+2) Determine how many days in June hit between 80 - 85 degrees as this would likely increase surfing and ice cream sales, and help bridge the gap of slightly lower sales in December.